-- Pick up ONLY on your pre-determined day and time - Do not arrive early for distribution - The parking lot and procedure are designed to eliminate backing up.
-Please follow the procedure as explained below.
-If you have questions, please call ahead of time to make sure you know what to do. - o The warehouse can easily accommodate 5 agencies and 5 vehicles at one time. - Pull around and place your tires on the white line with the back of the vehicle facing the warehouse.
-This can be done without backing up. - o If, when you get here, there are already 5 vehicles, please form a line to the side of the 5 vehicles and wait until there is a vacancy. - o Carefully pull around the back of the vehicles to place your vehicle in the vacant spot. - Agency representatives must enter the warehouse and sign in. - The available products contain maximum quantities.
-You do not have to take all that is offered but you may not take more than what is given. - o In the perishable cooler, you may open boxes to determine content, but you may not repackage any container.
-(This is the best way all agencies get access to comparable perishable product) - Missed distribution times cannot be made up. - ALWAYS bring your coolers for pick-ups. - The nature of this business is dependent on donor supplies/products.
+- Pick up ONLY on your pre-determined day and time. - Do not arrive early for distribution. - The parking lot and procedure are designed to eliminate backing up.
+Please follow the procedure as explained and reference the diagram below.
+If you have questions, please call ahead of time to make sure you know what to do. - 1.
+The warehouse can easily accommodate 5 agencies and 5 vehicles at one time. - 2.
+Pull around and place your rear tires on the white line with the back of the vehicle facing the warehouse.
+This can be done without backing up (See Appendix D). - 3.
+If, when you get here, there are already 5 vehicles, please form a line to the side of the 5 vehicles and wait until there is a vacancy. - 4.
+Carefully pull around the back of the vehicles to place your vehicle in the vacant spot. - 5.
+Partner representatives must enter the warehouse and sign in. - 6.
+The available products contain maximum quantities.
+You do not have to take all that is offered but you may not take more than what is given. - 7.
+In the perishable cooler, you may open boxes to determine content, but you may not repackage any container.
+(This is the best way all agencies get access to comparable perishable product). - Missed distribution times cannot be made up. - ALWAYS bring your coolers for pick-ups.

+- The nature of this business is dependent on donor supplies/products.
 There will be days when the supplies/products are plentiful and days when they are less so.
-OFS cannot guarantee the amount of food provided at pick-up. - Please notify the Partner Relations Manager of any concerns, not warehouse volunteers. - Comply with any additional directives given by Operation Food Search staff. - Help us keep the warehouse and parking lot clean.
+OFS cannot guarantee the amount of food provided at pick-up. - Please notify the Agency Relations Manager of any concerns, not warehouse volunteers. - Comply with any additional directives given by OFS staff. - Help us keep the warehouse and parking lot clean.
 Do not leave extra paper or other trash items on the ground.
-Place those items in the nearest trash or recycling bin.
+Place those items in the nearest trash or recycling bin. - Always read the white board in the warehouse for important information.

-Benefits of Serving as a Community Food Partner
+Benefits of Serving as a Community Food Partner Agency

-When you become a Community Food Partner with Operation Food Search, you will have access to the following:
+When you become a Community Food Partner Agency with Operation Food Search, you will have access to the following:

-- Food at no cost to you - Training on best practices and other common Partner needs - Potential access to other goods and services - Potential access to additional volunteers - Discount on nutrition education services programs - Store dissemination opportunities - Access to information and supports to advance your advocacy efforts to end hunger
+- Food at no cost to you - Training on best practices and other common Partner Agency needs - Potential access to other goods and services - Potential access to additional volunteers - Discount on nutrition education services programs - Store distribution opportunities - Access to information and support to advance your advocacy efforts to end hunger

-When you are a Community Food Partner with Operation Food Search, you become a part of a large network of pantries, grocers, and other social service organizations working together to end hunger.
+When you are a Partner Agency with OFS, you become a part of a large network of pantries, grocers, and other social service organizations working together to end hunger.

-Store Dissemination Opportunities
+Store Distribution Opportunities

 Operation Food Search was founded as a result of local grocers recognizing that foods that are not saleable are still completely edible.
-Because of this long-standing relationship, we have the opportunity for some of the Community Food Partners to pick up food directly at a grocery store and/or a restaurant.
+Because of this long-standing relationship, we have the opportunity for some of the Partner Agencies to pick up food directly at a grocery store and/or restaurant.
 This is a benefit that is contingent on meeting requirements and ongoing compliance with all OFS regulations.
 Reassignments of grocers is at the sole discretion of OFS at any time for any reason.